 Who Can Apply for a Building Permit

-The purpose of this brochure is to clarify who can apply for a building permit and who can sign an “Agency Agreement Form”.
+The purpose of this page is to clarify who can apply for a building permit and who can sign an “Agency Agreement Form”.
 For further inquiries, please contact the City of Penticton, Development Services Department at 250-490-2501

 Who can apply for a building permit?